When it snows, remember to shovel your sidewalk

 It’s the law, and your neighbors rely on it

-Sidewalks are a critical part of Minneapolis’ transportation system, and they should be open for everyone.
-With snow in the forecast it’s important to be reminded of the rules.
-Minneapolis ordinance requires property owners to clear sidewalks within 24 hours after a snowfall for houses and duplexes and four daytime hours for all other properties.
-Failure to shovel your walk could lead to a ticket plus the cost of crews shoveling it.
+Sidewalks are a critical part of Minneapolis’ transportation system and they should be open for everyone.
+With the snow season upon us, here’s a refresher on the City’s rules.
+Minneapolis ordinance requires property owners of houses and duplexes to clear sidewalks within 24 hours after a snowfall and all other property owners must clear their sidewalks within four daytime hours.

 Snow shoveling videos

 Informative videos in English, Spanish, Somali and Hmong are available online to help explain what property owners need to do when it snows.

 When it snows, make sure to clear your sidewalks of snow and ice to keep them safe and avoid a possible fine from the City.

 Limpieza de Nieve (Shoveling Snow, Spanish)

 Cuando Nieva, asegurese de limpiar la nieve y hielo de su acera para mantenerla segura y evitar una multa de la ciudad.